 In the video, a stern and prosperous looking Kasowitz underscores his toughness, warning that “more often than not when we first come into a case, within a short period of time, the other side comes to the client and wants to settle.”

-Contact the reporter responsible for this story: Elizabeth Olson at email@example.com.
+To contact the reporter on this story: Elizabeth Olson in Maryland at email@example.com.

 To contact the editor responsible for this story: